ildoc/awesome-italy-events/README.md

 > A curated list of Awesome Events in 🇮🇹

-This list contains awesome (tech related) events happening (and are mostly recurring) in Italy like: conferences, meetups, workshops and parties 🎉
+This list contains awesome (tech related) events happening in Italy like: conferences, meetups, workshops and parties 🎉

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.
 - [What is an awesome list?](https://github.com/sindresorhus/awesome)